tylerpearson/lazyYT/README.md

 <div class="lazyYT" data-youtube-id="_oEA18Y8gM0" data-width="300" data-height="200">loading...</div>
 ```

+1. Include the lazyYT JS and CSS files.
-1. Add a `div` where you want the video to be located.
+2. Add a `div` where you want the video to be located.
 Add the id of the Youtube video to the data attribute `youtube-id`.
-2. Add the video width to `data-width`.
+3. Add the video width to `data-width`.
 A percentage is fine for fluid videos.
-3. Add the video height to `data-height`.
+4. Add the video height to `data-height`.
-4. Any [optional parameters you wanted passed to the iframe url](https://developers.google.com/youtube/player_parameters) should be added to `data-parameters`.
+5. Any [optional parameters you wanted passed to the iframe url](https://developers.google.com/youtube/player_parameters) should be added to `data-parameters`.
-5. Get it started with `$('.lazyYT').lazyYT();`
+6. Get it started with `$('.lazyYT').lazyYT();`

 ## License